unevens/hiir/readme.txt

 stage (0).
 Thus, the optimal performance would be reached by using hiir downsampler for the last stage because the requirement on the transition bandwidth is important, and by using a classic FIR filtering for other stages.
-Of course, it's possible to use hiir at every stage, but a well- optimised polyphase FIR routine is probably more efficient than a 1- or 2- coefficent IIR downsampler.
+Of course, it’s possible to use hiir at every stage, but a well- optimised polyphase FIR routine is probably more efficient than a 1- or 2- coefficent IIR downsampler.
 Indeed, these IIR SIMD implementations have little or no benefit for low-order filters, whereas small FIR filters can